 Slippery and jelly-like period blood:

 Menstrual blood that seems almost slippery with a jelly-like texture is mixed with high levels of cervical mucus.
 Cervical mucus is always present in your vagina, even during menstruation.
 If your flow is light, it may be sufficient to alter the appearance of blood texture.
 You may also notice this after a bowel movement when more mucus is pushed from the cervix or if you’ve recently been pregnant.
-Period blood after a pregnancy is generally quite unique giving off a distinct smell.
 Blood with numerous small clots may also be described as jelly-like.

 Thin period blood:

 Thin blood is being properly prevented from clotting.
 It is often bright red in color and accompanies a light to moderate flow.
 Fresh blood will appear thinner, as will blood that is light and mixed with cervical fluid.
-In the later case, it may also seem watery.
+In the latter case, it may also seem watery.

 Tissue in period blood or a stringy texture:

 Decidual cast passage can be a sign of ectopic pregnancy or hormonal imbalance.
 It’s more common in those using hormonal birth control.
 If you have continued pain after passing a decidual cast, you should seek medical attention.
 You can do an online image search for both types of tissue to get an idea of the difference.
-Due to their graphic nature, they aren’t shared here.
+Due to their graphic nature, they won’t be shared here.

 Keep in mind, that in most cases, minor changes in period blood colors or texture are entirely irrelevant and don’t suggest any health problem.
 However, prolonged changes such as frequent heavy periods, odors, irregular periods, short periods, and/or severe pain during menstruation should be evaluated.